-Date Additional accountabilit y statement where work has been previously submitted I have set out in an attacl been previously submitte ned statement the details regarding the circumstances under which this paper or parts thereof has id. ermission from my Supervisor/Lecturer/Instructor regarding the submission of this paper and I hat written permission to this statement.
+Date Additional accountability statement where work has been previously submitted I have set out in an attached statement the details regarding the circumstances under which this paper or parts thereof has been previously submitted.
+I have received written permission from my Supervisor/Lecturer/Instructor regarding the submission of this paper and I have attached a copy of that written permission to this statement.
 I hereby declare that the submission of this paper is in keeping with the permission granted.
-Name Signature Date
+Name Signature Data